This post may contain affiliate or referral links. Read more about this in our disclosure policy.

 30 Easy Uses for Lavender Oil You Need to Know!

 I want to answer some questions I keep seeing in the hope they will help you out as well!
-If I don’t answer your questions here leave it in the comments I’m happy to help!
+If I don't answer your questions here leave them in the comments I'm happy to help!

 Can I apply lavender oil directly to the skin?

 Some people say yes but I was told you should always dilute the oil in a carrier oil I like using Fractioned Coconut oil.
 This is because essential oil is strong and it can cause some major irritation!

 In short, no. This is because the oil comes in contact with the mucous membranes in your body and can damage them, and damage organs as well!

 How do I use lavender oil on my hair?

 By diluting it in your favorite carrier oil and using it in one of the many uses for lavender oil below!

 Lavender Monster Spray – Get a spray bottle and fill it with water and a drop or two of lavender oil to fight off ‘monsters' when kids won't sleep.
 Because ‘monsters' are allergic to lavender and they won't enter the room with the monster spray.
 My kids love this one and it's probably the most used lavender oil uses.